Does the word braces call to mind a teenager with a mouth full of metal? If so, it's time to rethink that picture.

 Ask about getting braces on the back of your teeth instead of the front to hide the metal brackets.

 Clear aligners: You can skip the wires and brackets with these see-through plastic trays that fit over your teeth.
 You can take them out to eat, brush, and floss.
 The downside: They're not stuck to your teeth, and they're easy to lose.
+Find more information on invisible teeth aligners.

 They're really meant to shift teeth around, Wadhwa says.
 If you need to close a big gap between teeth, metal braces are the better choice.